Regathering for Worship

 Will certain ages be prohibited?

-No ages will be prohibited; however, we strongly advise those who were at risk to take appropriate measures of protection.
+No ages will be prohibited; however, we strongly advise those who are at risk to take appropriate measures of protection.
 Additionally, all who are in attendance will be required to wear face coverings over their noses and mouths during the entirety of the time on campus regardless of age.

 Will there be childcare when we regather?

 We will not be offering childcare or regular on-campus programs for preschool or elementary students at this time.
 Our children’s ministry and pastoral staff is committed to staying informed and up-to-date with the school system, governor, and CDC’s guidelines and recommendations, and we will reevaluate this decision when we believe it is safe and appropriate to do so.

 What will the service look like—meet and greet/offering passed/bulletins?